fatimamahate/theboardroom/README.md

 ![Meet Up Section](./documentation/features/meetup-home%20page.JPG)

 * The last section (before the footer) involves the reasons to join.
 This is primarily for new users who have never been to a meet up before.
 The colours are again contrasted from the meet up to provide clear clarity between the two sections.
-Furthermore, there is a video which the user can play to see what a meet up can look like.
-This will encourage the user to see 'what's on' or sign up to The Board Room.

 ![Reasons to Join Section](./documentation/features/reasons%20to%20join-%20home%20page.JPG)